rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 ---

-*To help reinforce and normalize this, I want to turn this end of this blog post into a living documenent of times when current of past project members have struggled with imposter syndrome, have made mistakes, or have had to ask "basic" questions.
+*To help reinforce and normalize this, I want to turn this end of this blog post into a living document of times when current or past project members have struggled with imposter syndrome, have made mistakes, or have had to ask "basic" questions.
 If you have any examples that fit in here please open a PR to add them.*